olekon/olekon.github.io/index.md

 # About me

 Hello.
-My name is Oleg Kondrakhanov and I am software developer with more than 10 ears experience.
+My name is Oleg Kondrakhanov and I am software developer with more than 10 years experience.

 This is my portfolio, a summary of what I can do and what I've done.